andrew-pete/Hockey-D3-Tutorial/README.md

 - Some programming experience (Python, Java, JavaScript, or the like).
 Understanding variables, functions, and primitive types (including Arrays) is about what we're looking for.
 - A *very baseline* understanding of HTML.
-- Minimal understanding of Hockey "advanced stats" terminology.
+- Minimal understanding of hockey "advanced stats" terminology.
 For a great primer, see Charlie O'Connor's [article](https://t.co/nUgxqcrj9B) for *The Athletic*.

 As I stated, all of the above are recommended but not required.
 I fully believe any keen hockey fan can make it through the tutorial.
 However, to gain an understanding of what's actually going on, all of the above are helpful!
 There are other projects out that will be more helpful for complete beginners.